chargebee alternatives

 • Usage metering for seats, credits, tokens, API calls, MAUs, and AI usage

-• Bi-directional Stripe sync to align billing state with in-product access
+• Bi-directional Stripe integration to sync billing state with in-product access

-• Drop-in react components for checkout, upgrades, pricing tables, and customer portals
+• Drop-in billing components for checkout, upgrades, pricing tables, and customer portals

-• Revenue signals to identify upgrades, expansion, and churn risk
+• Revenue insights to identify upgrades, expansion, and churn risk

 • Low-latency evaluations designed for in-product enforcement